 OpenVPN for Android by Arne Schwabe is an app that uses any standard OpenVPN configuration files to allow Android users to connect to any VPN service which supports the OpenVPN protocol.
-Well... not only is OpenVPN for Android open source, but it is actually more fully-featured than most custom VPN apps…
+Well... not only is OpenVPN on Android open source, but it is actually more fully-featured than most custom VPN Android apps…

 OpenVPN for Android is free and open source software (FOSS), so it is free in every sense of the word.
 Do please be aware, however, that in order to use it you must either subscribe to a commercial VPN service or setup your own private OpenVPN server.
 If you cannot or do not want to use the Google Play Store, OpenVPN for Android can instead be downloaded as an .apk file or installed from F-Droid.